Privacy Policy

 7.1 Server log files

-When our website is accessed, the following data are automatically processed:
+When our website is accessed, the following data is automatically processed

 • IP address